November 25, 2017

 The one safe way to find partners is to go to a climbing hub for a long enough time to establish a small reputation (that you are not deluded or will be a logjam).
 The best place for this would, of course, be Yosemite, as living cheek to jowl with so many climbers makes this connection easier.
 Somewhere like Chamonix, Squamish, El Chalten, Boulder, Sheffield, Springdale would be next, but here climbers are more fragmented and in tribes.

-Another factor is year on year less and less people want to do ‘hard’ alpine climbing (as can be seen by climbers applying for MEF grants), so the pool is getting very small.
+Another factor is year on year, fewer people want to do ‘hard’ alpine climbing (as can be seen by climbers applying for MEF grants), so the pool is getting very small.
 On the plus side a smaller pool, combined with partnerships coming to an end (look how Leo Houlding’s partnerships have changed since Ulvertanna), means there are always others looking for someone to link up with.

 And back to the solo stuff.
 Climbers like Neil Charlton and Shaun Warren Seemed to get onto the radars of other climbers by their solo climbs, and so free themselves up from all the hassle of people and all their drama, the most difficult aspect often of climbing.